 We also monitor significant ESG controversies in our portfolios on a real-time basis.
 Where we have concerns about ESG practices or controversies, or where ESG disclosures need to improve, we actively engage with company management to encourage change.
 Indeed, inconsistent data disclosure has been a longstanding issue in the ESG world – smaller companies without dedicated ESG teams can be at a disadvantage in terms of their ESG ratings and communication.
 As their ESG disclosures improve and are recognised by the market, they can often prove to be attractive investment opportunities.

 On the opportunity side, we actively screen our investment universe for companies that provide solutions to climate change and environmental degradation.
 In May 2020, we launched our Environmental Solutions fund to specifically invest in these opportunities.
-The fund finished the year up 96.8% gross of fees (past performance is not a reliable indicator offuture results and you may not retrieve your original investment).
-We look to include these investment opportunities in our other portfolios as appropriate.
+We also look to include these investment opportunities in our other portfolios as appropriate.

 In conclusion, enhanced ESG analysis allows us to understand a company beyond its financials, helping us to avoid hidden risks and capitalise on underappreciated opportunities.
 By incorporating differentiated and financially material ESG insights into our analysis, we believe we can generate even stronger risk-adjusted returns for our clients.

 The above is based upon TT’s current opinions.
 There is no assurance that such projections will occur and actual conditions may be significantly different than shown here.
 All expressions of opinion and predictions are subject to change without notice.
 Nothing in this article constitutes or should be treated as investment advice or an offer to buy or sell any security or other investment.
 TT International Asset Management Ltd is authorised and regulated in the United Kingdom by the Financial Conduct Authority (FCA). © 2021 TT International